loongson-community/loongarch-opcodes/README.md

   `pcaddu12i` and `pcaddu18i`, but the `u2` part is curiously missing.
 Fix the inconsistency.

+* `alsl.*` are renamed `sladd.*`.

+  It's not clear what full name "alsl" actually stands for, so rename to reflect the semantics -- "Shift-Left/ScaLed Add".

 ## Instruction format notation used in this repo

 The instruction format notation used in the official documentation has several